matthew-z/R-net/README.md

 Instead, I implemented the variant of R-Net according to [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) (in Tensorflow).

 The biggest difference between the original R-net and HKUST R-net is that:
-* The original R-net does attention **at each RNN step**, which means the hidden state is also involved in the attention calculation.
+* The original R-net performs attention **at each RNN step**, which means that the hidden states are involved in the attention calculation.
 I call it dynamic attention.
-* In HKUST R-Net Attentions in pair encoder and self-matching encoder are calculated **before** performing RNN.
+* In HKUST R-Net, attentions (in pair encoder and self-matching encoder) are calculated **before** performing RNN.
 I call it static attention.

 Some details in [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) that improves performance:
 * Question and Passage share the same GRU sentence encoder instead of using two GRU encoders respectively.